vinodraut/laravel-iap-docs/docs/get-started/routing.md

 php artisan liap:url
 ```

-## Validating a signed route request
+## Validating a signed route requests

 In order to verify that an incoming request has a valid signature, you should set the `routing.signed` key to true.